AlexanderCuenin/AV-Stitch-Tool/README.md

 4. **Extract the contents of the downloaded ZIP file to a folder:** Extract the contents of the downloaded ZIP file to a folder on your computer.

 ## Usage
-1. **Set FFmpeg Destination:** Run the `main.py` script.
-Click on the "Set FFmpeg Destination" button to select the location of the FFmpeg executable file on your system.
+1. **Set FFmpeg Destination:** Click on the "Set FFmpeg Destination" button to select the location of the FFmpeg executable file on your system.

 2. **Select Video, Audio, and Output File:** Use the "Browse" buttons to select the video source file, audio source file, and specify the output file location respectively.